Provençal Fritillary (Melitaea deione)

 One characteristic, often quoted as definitive, is the upf discal mark in s1 which is a broad "H" shape, although the bridge of the H can very thin or vestigial or even absent, and this can be accentuated by wear.
 It can be said that if it does have it, it confirms deione rather than athalia.

 The underside of the extremity of the palpi are orange, as compared to athalia.
-This is not visible from any of these photographs.
+This is (just about) visible on the enlarged photograph of 44630 - compare with some of the athalia underside images.
 The underside has a reddish feel to it, often with a clear reddish filling in each unh post-discal space.

 This species was sometimes previously known as Mellicta dejone.
 In the new European taxonomy, the erstwhile Mellicta group are now included in the Melitaea genus.
 The undersides of the Mellicta species were very similar so in some circumstances it is convenient to refer to the ex-Mellicta group.